 The time of TCP preparation shall be up to 2 months.

 Stage 5.
-The Principal shall study the TCP and, if necessary, may hold additional meetings with the Contractor.
-Basing on the results of negotiations, in case of reaching agreement, the Principal shall send a request to the Contractor to prepare an Addendum to the Contract specifying the scope of works, the price and the completion time.
+The Principal shall study the TCP and, if necessary, may hold additional meetings with the subcontractor.
+Basing on the results of negotiations, in case of reaching agreement, the Principal shall send a request to the Contractor to prepare an work order to the Contract specifying the scope of works, the price and the completion time.

 Stage 6.
 The Contractor shall prepare draft work order to the present Contract agreed with the Concern’s structural subdivisions and forward for the Principal’s consideration.
 The work order includes: statement of work to be completed, calendar plan, price and settlement terms, terms of sending specialists and other conditions, including guarantee period.
 In case of no significant reproofs, the Principal shall inform the Contractor hereof.
 The Contractor shall sign the work order as soon as possible and send it to the Principle in 2 copies.